 Having said this, yes, it is possible for your loved one with Down Syndrome to obtain underwritten life insurance.
 We are happy to say that we have helped some families this way.

-Before you decide to sign up, there is a major pitfall you need to be aware of.
-I can almost guarantee you won’t hear about elsewhere.
+Before you decide to sign up for a policy, make yourself aware of a major pitfall.
+I can almost guarantee you won’t hear about it elsewhere.

 Why is that, John, you ask?

 State law determines how much assets and income a person can have to qualify for public and government assistance (including Medicaid).
 Typically, this amount is $2,000.
 It’s not much.
-Anything above this amount, and the person loses valuable aid.
+Anything above this amount, and the person potentially loses valuable aid and government benefits.